Skip to content

 Direct Mail Marketing for Appliance Repair Contractors

-How appliance repair contractors use post-job radius campaigns, Smart Cards, and referral postcards to turn one refrigerator compressor repair into a whole street of new customers.
+How appliance repair contractors use post-job radius campaigns, Smart Cards, and referral postcards to turn one job into a street of new customers.

 REFERRALS

-Build a Appliance Repair Referral Program That Runs Itself
+Build an Appliance Repair Referral Program That Runs Itself

-Why referrals have the lowest CAC of any channel for appliance repair contractors.
-Reward structures, timing, automations — and the FTC disclosure rules that keep you safe.
+Why referrals are the lowest-CAC channel for appliance repair contractors — reward structures, timing, automations, and FTC disclosure rules.

 SEO